General Dental Informtion

 Common Dental and Oral Problems

-Sometimes, we may face oral health problems due to negligence in oral hygiene.
-Here I introduce some of the major oral health problems and explain solutions to deal with them.
+Often, we may face oral health problems due to negligence in oral hygiene.
+In this article, we will explain and introduce some of the major oral health problems and explain solutions to deal with them.

 Gingivitis